iFixit/formy/readme.md

 ```
 Default
    value: ''
-   name: The form object key a Form.Input.[Input Types] is defined as (can be overridden).
+   name: The state's key a Form.Input.[Input Types] is defined as (can be overridden).
    label: ''
    required: false
    disabled: false